bryanbritten/data-engineering-with-python/README.md

 # Usage

-In order to get this to run on your local machine, clone the repo and run the following two commands:
+In order to get this to run on your local machine, clone the repo, navigate to the repo's directory, and run the following commands:

 ```
+docker compose build --no-cache
 docker compose up airflow-init
 docker compose up
 ```